mercadopago/devsite-docs/guides/online-payments/checkout-api/wallet-integration.en.md

 # Receive payments by Mercado Pago wallet

-Add in your integration the Checkout Pro wallet mode, so that **you receive payments only from Mercado Pago registered users with their cards and available balance.**
+Add in your integration the Checkout Pro wallet mode, so that **you receive payments only from Mercado Pago registered users with their cards and available balance**.

 This means that your customers have more ways to pay you and can access better benefits, without changing the dynamics of your Checkout API.